jinook0707/pyImgProc/README.md

 Edit this image to change masking shape.

 ## To add a function
-1) Add an item in list, self.imgProcOptions. e.g.: 'flip'
+1) Add an item in list, self.imgProcOptions.<br>
+  e.g.: 'flip'
-2) Add matching keyword and a list in dictionary, self.imgProcOptions. e.g.: flip=['direction']
+2) Add matching keyword and a list in dictionary, self.imgProcOptions.<br>
+  e.g.: flip=['direction']
-3) Add matching keyword and a list in dictionary, self.ipParamDesc. e.g.: flip=['direction (0-2; 0:horizontal, 1:vertical, 2:both)']
+3) Add matching keyword and a list in dictionary, self.ipParamDesc.<br>
+  e.g.: flip=['direction (0-2; 0:horizontal, 1:vertical, 2:both)']
-4) Add matching keyword and a list in dictionary, self.ipParamVal. e.g.: flip=[0]
+4) Add matching keyword and a list in dictionary, self.ipParamVal.<br>
+  e.g.: flip=[0]
-5) Insert code for the function in a function called 'procImg'. e.g.:
+5) Insert code for the function in a function called 'procImg'.<br>
+  e.g.:
   ```
   elif pn == 'flip':